 Notes: Volatility persistence is calculated as (α + β).
 We calculate the half-life of the shock by using the following expression: (α+β)j = ½.
 We find p-values given in the parenthesis by using the methodology from Bollerslev and Wooldridge (1992).
 We also use standard residuals from the estimated models (with and without structural breaks) to find the values of Skewness, Kurtosis, and Jarque-Bera statistics.
-By using the Jarque-Bera test, we reject the null hypothesis of normality at 1% significance level for all cryptocurrencies except Monero.
+Based on the Jarque-Bera test, we reject the null hypothesis of normality at a 1% significance level for all cryptocurrencies except Monero.

 Table 4